-260 METRIC TONNES OF SUPPLIES delivered to communities and organizations in the impact zone.
+260 MT OF SUPPLIES delivered to communities and organizations in the impact zone.

-Clean water relief from the GivePower Solar Water Farm:

-WHI's GivePower Solar Water Farm on the Haitian island of La Gonâve was unaffected by the earthquake making it possible to produce clean water at the facility and deliver it by boat directly to the impacted areas of the island via three ports.
+Clean water relief from the GivePower Solar Water Farm: The GivePower Solar Water Farm on the Haitian island of La Gonâve is intact following the earthquake.
+We are producing clean water at the facility and delivering it by boat directly to the impacted areas of the island via three ports.
 Following a disaster, clean water is vital not only for safe drinking purposes but to also prevent a secondary health disaster resulting from a lack of sanitation and hygiene.

-Medical teams from La Gonâve Wesleyen Hospital:
+Our partners are prioritizing the distribution of clean water to the most vulnerable families and children.
+Medical teams from La Gonâve Wesleyan Hospital:

-Two specially formed teams of Haitian medical doctors and nurses from the La Gonâve Wesleyen Hospital flew directly into the devastated southern region of Haiti, ready with medical expertise, supplies, and a passion to help their fellow citizens.
-World Hope also worked to ensure the supply of medicine as well as medical equipment and supplies.
+Two specially formed teams of Haitian medical doctors and nurses from the La Gonâve Hospital flew directly into the devastated southern region of Haiti, ready with medical expertise, supplies, and a passion to help their fellow citizens.
+World Hope is also working to ensure the supply of medicine as well as medical equipment and supplies.